francois-vincent/clingon/README.rst

 The clingon script can also turn your brand new python script into a new command available locally or globally.
-Just run the clingon tool on your script, with relevant options: zero option will copy clingon in the same path as python itself, --user will copy it to your ~/bin folder, and --target-path to the specified path.
+Just run the clingon tool on your script, with relevant options: zero option will copy clingon in the same path as the python executable (will be the current python venv if activated), --user will copy it to your ~/bin folder, and --target-path to the specified path.

 .. code:: sh